Grinjero/HandGestureClassification/README.md

 # Hand gesture recognition
-Hand gesture recognition based on https://github.com/okankop/Efficient-3DCNNs
+Hand gesture recognition from RGB videos based on https://github.com/okankop/Efficient-3DCNNs <br>
+3D CNNs are used, namely, a 3D version of MobileNetV2 and a SlowFast model whose fast and slow pathways consist of modified MobileNetV2 networks.
+Each model is described in more detail in its corresponding file in the ``models`` folder. <br>

 ## Models
-Used models can be downloaded [here](https://drive.google.com/drive/folders/1SoPDD3dnrDaj9lWn0mxvpRD4OLyD9mls?usp=sharing)
+Trained models can be downloaded [here](https://drive.google.com/drive/folders/1SoPDD3dnrDaj9lWn0mxvpRD4OLyD9mls?usp=sharing)
+<br>Models are trained to recognize a subset of 17 gestures from the Jester dataset.
+Full list of gesture can be found in ``annotation_Jester\classInd_17_classes.txt``.

 ## Dataset Preparation